Summer Camp for Creative Youth

 What kind of medical and emergency information do you need for my child?

-If your child is currently taking any over the counter or prescription medication, a Medication Information Form must be filled out.
+If your child is currently taking any over-the-counter or prescription medication, a Medication Information Form must be filled out.
 The Adler Center may only administer medications if we have this form on file.
 Please list any allergies on your registration form in the medical section.
 If your child has an IEP or 504 Plan, please provide a copy so we can better facilitate the instruction of your child.

 Do you administer first aid?
 How do you handle emergency situations?